We've received your message and we'll get back to you shortly.

 Consider what plugins you may need or ask a developer.
 If your website might rely on a lot of these, there may be better solutions out there.

-As mentioned in the beginning, WordPress does have its place however, it’s definitely not suitable for all projects and before it is used, should be carefully considered and compared against other solutions.
+As previously, WordPress does have its place however, it’s definitely not suitable for all projects and before it is used, should be carefully considered and compared against other solutions.

-As an agency, we much favour bespoke solutions, although if a bespoke website isn't something you are currently looking for we do offer an alternative that was made with businesses and creatives especially in mind!
+As a Digital Marketing Agency, we much favour bespoke solutions, although if this option isn't something you are currently looking for we do offer an alternative that was made with businesses and creatives especially in mind!

 That's why we created Truffle!

 Our mission is pretty is simple: we wanted to create an easy-to-use website builder that makes fast and stunning websites.
 Whether you're a fellow business or creative, Truffle was meant for you!

 Once you have a Truffle account, you'll be able to pick a website theme, add pages, change the text, change images, and more all with a few simple clicks and taps!
 Truffle does all the heavy lifting meaning you can get on doing what you do best with the confidence of a great website behind you.

 We also offer insights so you can know exactly what’s working with helpful breakdowns of views devices and referrers.

 Not only do we want to build a website that people love, we also want to build a community to support everyone’s different businesses

 Got a website idea?
 Need a high-performance website?
 Get in touch with us and see how we can help, we work with budgets of all sizes and are more than happy to have a no-obligation chat.